MicrosoftDocs/bot-docs/articles/channel-connect-teams.md

 ![Get embed code](media/teams/get-embed-code.png)

-- Copy the _https_ part of the code that is showin in the **Get bot embed code** dialog.
+- Copy the _https_ part of the code that is shown in the **Get bot embed code** dialog.
 For example, `https://teams.microsoft.com/l/chat/0/0?users=28:b8a22302e-9303-4e54-b348-343232`.

 - In the browser, paste this address and then choose the Microsoft Teams app (client or web) that you use to add the bot to Teams.
-You should be able to see the bot listed as a contact that you can send messages to and recieves messages from in Microsoft Teams.
+You should be able to see the bot listed as a contact that you can send messages to and receives messages from in Microsoft Teams.

-> [!IMPORTANT]
-> Adding a bot by GUID, for anything other than testing purposes, is not recommended.
-Doing so severely limits the functionality of a bot.
-Bots in production should be added to Teams as part of an app.
-See [Create a bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-create) and [Test and debug your Microsoft Teams bot](https://docs.microsoft.com/microsoftteams/platform/concepts/bots/bots-test).

 ## Additional information

 For Microsoft Teams specific information, see Teams [documentation](https://docs.microsoft.com/microsoftteams/platform/overview).